MicrosoftDocs/cpp-docs/docs/cppcx/wrl/handlet-class.md

 ### Parameters

 *HandleTraits*<br/>
-An instance of the [HandleTraits](handletraits-structure.md) stucture that defines common characteristics of a handle.
+An instance of the [HandleTraits](handletraits-structure.md) structure that defines common characteristics of a handle.

 ## Members